 With quick opening, the bubbles will release violently and they fling foam and food particles onto the internal surface of the lid.
 Some particles may be deposited onto the safety valve as well.

-With natural release method (slow opening) the bubbles will rise slowly and delicately.
-Natural release method is suitable for foods like stock or beans so that there will be least movement in the food.
+With the natural release method (slow opening), the bubbles will rise slowly and delicately.
+The natural release method is suitable for foods like stock or beans so that there will be the least movement in the food.

 - Speed of Evaporation Depends Upon the Food Temperature

-With quick release method you will get accelerated evaporation coming out of the food that’s still been cooking and the liquid along with it.
-On the other hand, if you opt for slowest release method, the evaporation will not be as vigorous, because the food will have already lost the temperature during the process.
+With the quick release method, you will get accelerated evaporation coming out of the food that’s still been cooking and the liquid along with it.
+On the other hand, if you opt for the slowest release method, the evaporation will not be as vigorous because the food will have already lost the temperature during the process.

-You can use slow opening method for juicy recipes, such as roasts, while opt for quick release method for recipes that need reduction, such as sauce.
+You can use the slow opening method for juicy recipes, such as roasts, while opting for the quick release method for recipes that need reduction, such as sauce.

 5 Pressure Release Methods for Pressure Cooking

-This list includes some conventional and self invented methods used for releasing the pressure.
+This list includes some conventional and self-invented methods used for releasing the pressure.
 Some of them may be unofficial, but they only give you more options and more choices.
-The list will unfold the quickest method and will move on to discuss other methods with respect to increasing time.
+The list will explain the quickest method and will move on to discuss other methods with respect to increasing time.

 - Cold Water Release

-If you need to immediately release the pressure as well as the steep reduction in temperature inside, run the cold water on the lid making sure that the valve remains dry.
-While pouring cold water, tilt the pressure cooker slightly so that the steam runs over top, not over the valve or the vent pipe.
+If you need to immediately release the pressure as well as a steep reduction in the temperature inside, run the cold water on the lid, making sure that the valve remains dry.
+While pouring cold water, tilt the pressure cooker slightly so that the steam runs over the top, not over the valve or the vent pipe.
 In this way, the pressure cooker will cool down more quickly.

-This method is useful for cooking recipes with short cooking time, such as tender-crisp vegetables and sea foods.
+This method is useful for cooking recipes with short cooking times, such as tender-crisp vegetables and seafood.
 Alternatively, it can be used when the cooking needs to be stopped immediately.